Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "Smart man.
 Can we get a better idea how bad it is, Tooko?"

-"Once we’re closer…" Tooko replied.
+"Once we’re closer..."
+Tooko replied.
 "Right now we’re still several AUs out."

 "Right.
 Okay chunky monkeys, I think that means we need to get ready--"